 The right is limited and curative in nature.
 It is focused on consumer protection and prevention of imitations.

-“Monopolization” of a city name by private parties is forbidden under laws pertaining to business names and trademark registration in some jurisdictions.
+Exclusive use of a city name by private parties is forbidden under laws pertaining to business names and trademark registration in some jurisdictions.

-Rights granted to geographic locations to protect geographic names are qualitatively different than intellectual property rights.ivil rights are more general in scope and therefore more significant.
+Rights granted to geographic locations to protect geographic names are civil rights, which are qualitatively different than intellectual property rights.

+Civil rights are more general in scope than intellectual property rights and therefore more significant.

 Work Track members discussed the role of public policy in the context of the New gTLD Program.
 Some believe that: